 If you’re visiting Tuscany, you may not have ‘visiting a zoo’ at the top of your list.
 But, the Zoo di Pistoia (Pistoia Zoo – you’ll hear it called by both names) is a small, intimate zoo worthy of a visit.
 It makes a nice break from visit Florence’s famous museums and stomping around the city’s pavement.
 You’ll enjoy it as a couple, a family, or even on your own.

-Looking for more things to do in Tuscany with your kids?
+Looking for more things to do with kids in Tuscany?

-Check out my post on 70+ Things to Do With Kids in Tuscany!
+Check out our post on 70 Things To Do In Tuscany With Kids!

 The zoo was founded in 1970 by an Italian, Raffaello Galardini.
 His goal was to educate Italians about incredible animals from around the globe.
 At that time, you couldn’t just turn on Netflix and watch Planet Earth whenever you wanted to – the Zoo di Pistoia gave children and adults an up-close look at some of Earth’s fascinating animals.